aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsx-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSX to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSX and WORDML files.
+<h2>Why to Convert XLSX to WORDML</h2>

+For a Python developer, the need to convert XLSX to WORDML arises when they want to add a feature within their application that allows users to convert XLSX files to WORDML format.
+This is because WORDML is a Microsoft Word format that is widely used for creating documents and is supported by many applications.

+<h2>How Aspose.Total Helps for XLSX to WORDML Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs that can help automate the conversion process from XLSX to WORDML.
+It is mainly a two-step process.
+Firstly, the Aspose.Cells for Python via .NET API is used to convert the XLSX file to HTML.
+After that, the Word Python API, Aspose.Words for Python via .NET, is used to save the created HTML into the desired Microsoft Word format.
+This API also provides various features such as document manipulation, mail merge, and document conversion.
+It also supports a wide range of file formats, including XLSX and WORDML.

 {{% /blocks/products/pf/feature-page-summary %}}